 Students are asked to produce an animated film, a maximum of 1 minute in duration (we will accept films shorter).

-The theme for YAOTY 2019 is "Same But Different".
-This is completely open to the students’ interpretation.
+The theme for YAOTY 2020 THINGS IN THE SEA.
+The theme is completely open to the students’ interpretation.

 The films can be made using any one or a combination of multiple animation techniques, such as: